Empirical priors for prediction in sparse high-dimensional linear regression: Empirical prior for regression

 Under the sparsity assumption, it is natural to decompose the high-dimensional vector $\beta$ as $(S, \beta_S)$, where $S \subseteq \{1,2,\ldots,p\}$ is the {configuration} of $\beta$, i.e., the set of indices corresponding to non-zero/active coefficients, and $\beta_S$ is the $|S|$-vector of non-zero values; here $|S|$ denotes the cardinality of the finite set $S$.
 This decomposition suggests a hierarchical model with a marginal prior for $S$ and a conditional prior for $\beta_S$, given $S$.

 For the marginal prior for $S$, we take the mass function

 where $q_n$ is a mass function on $\{0,1,\ldots,R\}$, which we take to be

 with $R=\rank(X)$ and $(a,c)$ some hyperparameters to be specified; see Section~\ref{S:examples}.
 This corresponds to a truncated geometric prior on the configuration size and a uniform prior on all configurations of the given size; see, also, \citet{castillo.schmidt.vaart.reg}.
-There is an assumption hidden in the definition \eqref{eq:S.prior} that deserves comment.
-The prior does not support all possible configurations, only those of size no more than $R \leq n \ll p$.
-The rationale for this restriction is that $\beta$ is assumed to be sparse in the sense that the true configuration is of size much smaller than $n$, so there is no serious reason for not incorporating that assumption into the prior.